 So, what to give your kids to crunch on that you can feel good about?
 And I’m not talking about veggies—as Charlie said the other day, after I handed him a bowl of carrot sticks, looking at me unsettlingly with that level gaze, “Mom, this wasn’t exactly what I had in mind when I asked for a snack.”

 Chickpeas!
-But not straight from the can, toasted up in the oven, with just the right amount of salt, and possibly some light seasonings.
+But not straight from the can or box, instead toasted up in the oven, with just the right amount of salt, and possibly some light seasonings.
 In fact, these are an interesting and smart way to wiggle touch of a new spice into your kids’ palate.
 High in fiber, full of protein, low in fat, a little chewy, a little crispy this is a snack that a mother could love.

 - 1 15-ounce can chickpeas drained and rinsed

 - 1 tablespoon olive oil

 - ¾ teaspoon kosher or coarse salt plus more to taste

 - Preheat the oven to 375°F. Lightly spray a baking sheet with sides with nonstick spray.

 - Pat the chickpeas lightly with paper towels.
 Toss the chickpeas on the baking sheet with the olive oil and salt.
 Add any of the fork-in-the-road seasoning combinations you wish (see Fork in the Road), and toss to evenly coat the chickpeas.